oggewallgren/MATMOD-Modules/Problem Modules/Module1.md

 ## 2
 Plotting the points in a graph we get:
 ![](graph2.png)
 - By looking at the data in the plot we noticed that a linear equation would not do.
-By regonizing the pattarns of the data plots we tried plotting functions on the form $y = C * x ^ a$
+By regonizing the patterns of the data plots we tried plotting functions on the form $y = C * x ^ a$
 - We noticed that the functions we tested followed the data points rather well.
 So we created an equation system using distance as the value $y$ and time as the value for $x$ and solved it for $C$ and $a$.
 - $C$ resulted in 2.94136 and $a$ resulted in 0.665185.
 - By plotting the function $y = 2.94136* x^{0.665185}$ with the data points we can see that the model is highly accurate.